 Bluehost WordPress Pro

 Go and check out the WordPress Pro page to see what is included.
-It’s worth noting that you get live support with Grow and Scale, and these plans also give you hands-on assistance with design, functionality, or general questions from real WordPress experts 24/7.
+It’s worth noting that you get live customer support with Grow and Scale, and for these plans Bluehost also gives you hands-on assistance with design, functionality, or general questions from real WordPress experts 24/7.

 They got loads of positives, but they do have their drawbacks as well.